mthaichi/bf-secret-file-downloader/readme.txt

 * Member-only file downloads
 * Protected resource sharing
 * Secure file access for clients
+* Automatic secure storage creation

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/bf-secret-file-downloader` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. The plugin automatically creates a secure directory on activation.
-3. Use the Settings->BF Secret File Downloader screen to configure the plugin.
+4. Use the Settings->BF Secret File Downloader screen to configure authentication methods.
-4. Set up your protected directories and authentication methods.
+5. Access the File List page to start uploading and managing files in the secure directory.

 == Frequently Asked Questions ==

 = What file types are supported? =

-The plugin supports all common file types.
+The plugin supports most common file types including documents, images, archives, and media files.
+For security reasons, program code files are blocked, including PHP, JavaScript, Python, shell scripts, and other executable file types.

 = How secure is the download functionality? =

 The plugin implements multiple security layers including nonce verification, user authentication, and sanitized file paths to prevent unauthorized access.

-= Can I use this with Basic Authentication? =

-Yes, the plugin is specifically designed to work with directories protected by Basic Authentication or other server-level protections.
+= How does the automatic directory creation work? =

+The plugin automatically creates secure directories with unique names when activated.
+These directories are protected with index.php files to prevent direct access and have unique names for additional security.

 = Is it compatible with multisite? =